4dsystems/GFX4DIoD9/README.md

 Graphics Library for the IoD-09TH and IoD-09SM by 4D Systems - Updated 03-OCT-2017

-The ESP8266 Core is required to be installed for WiFi functionality of the IoD-09 Range This GFX4dIoD9 library provides the graphical aspects to the IoD-09
+The ESP8266 Core is required to be installed for WiFi functionality of the IoD-09 Range.

+This GFX4dIoD9 library provides the graphical aspects to the IoD-09.

 ## Installing of the ESP8266 Core with Boards Manager - NOTE Not Maintained by 4D Systems